opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 !!! tip "Tip"

-    This will create the `monitoring` namespace if it doesn't exist and install kube-Prometheus stack
+    This will create the `monitoring` namespace if it doesn't exist already and deploy the full Prometheus monitoring stack (Prometheus + Grafana + Alertmanager + exporters) into the `monitoring` namespace

 Check running status of pods in the `monitoring` namespace to verify deployment